 - Storage Best Practices: Store in original containers out of reach of children and pets.
 Avoid storing in damp places, especially with paper or metal containers.

-- Banned or Restricted Status: Especially if you are using gifted or older herbicides or pesticides, make sure they are allowed for use in your area (here’s link for the MA Pesticide Bureau).
+- Banned or Restricted Status: Especially if you are using gifted or older herbicides or pesticides, make sure they are allowed for use in your area (here’s link for the MA Pesticide Program).

 How to Dispose of Hazardous Gardening Chemicals